hellpig/waffle-generator-and-optimal-solver/README.md

 # waffle-optimal-solver
 Waffle puzzles are basically 2D Wordle puzzles for which you must swap letters.
 I find optimal (fewest swap) solutions to waffles of various rectangular sizes!
+I can also generate waffles!

 All the rectangular ones that I can find online are square.
 The puzzles...
 [https://wafflegame.net/daily](https://wafflegame.net/daily) is 5×5